-TikTok has taught thousands of creators how to cut a simple video together, how to create those seamless transitions, and most of all how to tell a compelling story in less than 60 seconds.
-But let’s be honest, most of the time the quality of the videos we are watching on the app are not impressive.
-The lighting, the framing, the audio, these elements are not top tier.
+TikTok has taught thousands of creators how to cut a simple video together, how to create those seamless transitions and most of all how to tell a compelling story in less than 60 seconds.
+But let’s be honest, most of the time the quality of the videos we are watching on the app is not impressive.
+The lighting, the framing, the audio, these elements are not top-tier.
 However, I think that’s exactly what makes TikTok interesting, and even threatening to professional videographers.

 Here’s the thing; the success of this app leads us, and our clients, to ask some questions.
 I recently had a client ask me, “do we need to focus on production quality when people are getting millions of views on TikTok, on videos they made with their phone?”
 I have entertained similar questions… Has this app changed the way we think about what video content looks like?
-What impact does an app like this have on the saleability of a professional videographers services?
+What impact does an app like this have on the saleability of the services of a professional videographer?

 - The people you are targeting matter.
 People will put up with worse video quality if they have a good existing relationship with the creator, but if you are trying to access a new audience, poor production quality will make people bounce faster, no matter how good the content in the video is.

 - Purpose matters.
-Poor quality does not effect a videos ability to make you laugh, in fact many times it can enhance it.
-If your purpose is comedic you can get away with a lot, but if your purpose is to advertise, or inform, or demonstrate you simply won’t keep attention or be respected as a brand if your video looks bad.
+Poor quality does not affect the ability of a video to make you laugh, in fact, many times it can enhance it.
+If your purpose is comedic you can get away with a lot, but if your purpose is to advertise, inform, or demonstrate you simply won’t keep attention or be respected as a brand if your video looks bad.

 - The platform matters.
 People don’t go to TikTok expecting to watch well-produced content.
 However, YouTube for example has become a space where people increasingly expect good production values, even more so on companies’ own websites etc.